 Key Services Heifer Provides:

-Sustainable agricultural production: Training and knowledge dissemination on agricultural issues; Promote agroecological farming practices
+Sustainable agricultural production: Training and knowledge dissemination on agricultural, ecological and social capital issues

 Post-harvest management and processing: Forming partnerships between farmers and processing companies

-Market development: Value chain development; Farmer organization and cooperative development; micro-credit and loans
+Market development: Value chain development; farmer organization and cooperative development

 See where Heifer is working around the world to end hunger.

 Cows are so awesome.
 And we’re not just saying that because we are called Heifer International.
 Here, we’ve long held the idea that animals, as just one of the things that Heifer provides to families, should always provide “7 M’s” so that they’re truly transformative for those we support.
 Heifer developed the idea of 7 M’s many years ago to help more simply explain how an animal can be a catalyst for so much change.
 It sounds sort of weird, but it works, and has for nearly 70 years.

 My name is Zhenya.
 I am from the Kirants community of Armenia.
 I am 14.
 I attend the Heifer youth club in our village.
 In 2012, I developed a business plan that was approved by Heifer Armenia, and I received a small youth grant to realize my business plan.
 Heifer gave me 40,000 Armenian drams (about $100) as a youth business start-up.